 Sufficient parking for all employee or customer uses, including the temporary parking of vehicles awaiting pickup from owners, shall be provided on the lot.

 No vehicles associated with the use shall be parked on the street.
-However, up to 20 vehicles may be temporarily parked in a parking lot meeting all applicable parking standards of this land use code if the Automobile repair of any kind.
+However, up to 20 vehicles may be temporarily parked in a parking lot meeting all applicable parking standards of this land use code if the vehicles are available for immediate purchase, lease, or rent, and as long as all other standards of this Land Use Code are met.

+Automobile repair of any kind.
 Refer to paragraph (b) of this section.

 Automobile sales, rentals, or service.
 Refer to paragraph (b) of this section.